elated-egrets/bangazon-api/README.md

 While Django can normally serve HTML, we're using the **Django REST** framework to serve JSON for use alongside an app.

+**Serializers, Views, and URLs** are importing from the Django REST framework.
+Namely, the Serializers and Views classes inherit from Django REST, and URLs router uses a Django REST router.